Omnitouch/CGrateS_UI/README.md

 Not all API endpoints are exposed here.
 So far what has been include is limited support for:
  * Searching and exporting CDRs
+ * Viewing Accounts / Balances
- * Viewing Rates / Least Cost Routes
+ * Viewing Routes / Least Cost Routes
  * Managing AttributeS
  * Managing FilterS
- * Viewing Accounts / Balances
  * Viewing Config